He Was a Quiet Man: Reception

-Rotten Tomatoes gives the film an approval rating of 80%, based on 20 reviews, with an average rating of 6.16/10.
+Rotten Tomatoes gives the film an approval rating of 79%, based on 19 reviews.

 Home media

 The DVD version contains two alternate endings of the story.

 In a first alternate ending, the lead-up to the shooting reveals that Bob is indeed the shooter and intends to shoot Venessa (due to his frustration that she does not know he exists), but before he can fire a shot, Bob is himself shot several times in the chest.
 The scene reveals Coleman to be the hero in this ending, having shot Bob through the cubicle wall.
 As Bob lies on the floor and his vision fades to black, he sees coworkers standing over him, with Venessa being the last coworker, mouthing the words "I love you" before he dies.

 In a second alternate ending, all events of the first alternate ending come to pass.
 As Bob's vision fades to black and he sees Venessa mouth the words "I love you," a faint beeping sound is heard.
 The scene then flashes to Bob, sitting in his cubicle, going through a normal day with the shooting having never taken place.
 Venessa walks by his cubicle and comments on the hula-dancing figurine on Bob's desk.
 Bob removes a notebook from his desk drawer, and notes that today, Venessa loved his hula girl.
 The image pans out to reveal a meticulously detailed log of all inconsequential events and interactions with Venessa over the course of months (or even years).
 The book then closes to the end credits.

 In "the emotionally right ending" of the 2020 director's recut, Venessa is shown in the same romantic scenes with Bob, but not paralyzed.
 It is revealed that Bob had confused himself with Coleman and that Coleman shot Bob when Bob pulled out a gun without shooting.
 As Bob dies, Venessa mouths "I love you".
 In a post-credits scene, Bob fires a shot in an empty office.